 Check plants on a regular basis for diseases, insects, and other pests.
 The most likely pests are aphids, spider mites, leafhoppers, thrips, and European corn borer.
 Disease problems include tuber rots, ring spot, vascular wilts, mosaic virus, powdery mildew, and botrytis blight.
 Disease problems can be reduced by following recommended cultural practices and by providing good air circulation.
 Remove or treat affected plants or plant parts when first observed.

-Dahlias are hardy to USDA Zone 8 where they can be cut back and left in the ground to overwinter.
-In Zone 7b, dahlias sometimes overwinter in the ground depending on soil drainage and severity of the winter.
+Dahlias are hardy to USDA zone 8 where they can be cut back and left in the ground to overwinter.
+In zone 7b, dahlias sometimes overwinter in the ground depending on soil drainage and severity of the winter.
 It is recommended the tuberous roots be lifted and stored during the winter.
 After a killing frost, cut the foliage back 2 to 4 inches above the ground.
 Lift each clump separately with a spading fork.
 To avoid spearing tuberous roots, begin digging a foot away from the center of the plant.
 Gently brush soil off the clump of tuberous roots.
 Spread the clumps in a well-ventilated, shaded area to cure for a few days.
 Do not leave the tubers in full sun.
 Dust injured portions with sulfur to inhibit diseases.
 Pack each clump upside down in a ventilated box or basket using slightly damp vermiculite, perlite, or peat moss to cover the clumps.
-During the winter, the tuberous roots should be stored between 35 and 50 oF and should not be exposed to hot or cold drafts or damp or very dry conditions.
+During the winter, the tuberous roots should be stored between 35 and 50°F and should not be exposed to hot or cold drafts or damp or very dry conditions.
 If the tuberous roots begin to shrivel during the winter, sprinkle lightly with water.

 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, veteran status or disability.
 In addition, the two Universities welcome all persons without regard to sexual orientation.